 She loves to write and worked as a journalist before making a career change to software.
 Gadget Lab is the logical result of her passion for writing, gadgets, software and teaching.

 Karen Giacopuzzi – Instructor, Owner of Gadget Lab

 He holds a Professional Engineer’s license in Environmental Engineering.
-For his whole life, Rustom has had a deep and abiding need to work with his hands.
-Rustom has satisfied that need over the years by making toys, ceramics, jewelry, lamps, solar power systems, and flashlights (among other things).
+For his whole life, Rustom has had a deep and abiding need to work with his hands, a need he has satisfied over the years by making toys, ceramics, jewelry, lamps, solar power systems, and flashlights (among other things).
 His ‘hands-on’ skills include soldering, welding, laser cutting, 3D printing, circuit diagnostics, screen printing, bicycle maintenance, powder coating, construction, plumbing, and wild plant identification/foraging.